 - Read Through Completely: Start by reading the entire transcript carefully to grasp its overall flow and context.

 - Check Consistency: Verify that names, terminologies, and technical terms are consistent throughout the transcript.
+Create a style sheet listing proper spellings of names and technical terms.

 - Listen While Reading: Play back the audio as you read along to catch errors that might have been missed during initial transcription.
+This is the single most effective quality assurance step.

 - Focus on Clarity: Simplify complex sentences and clarify ambiguous phrases to ensure readability for all audiences.